woemler/centromere/docs/api-design.md

 #### Hypermedia

-- All endpoints should support HATEOAS links, but link retrieval should not be mandatory.
+- All endpoints should dataSetSupport HATEOAS links, but link retrieval should not be mandatory.
 - Hypermedia links should be HAL formatted.
 - Hypermedia-enriched entities and collections should always include `self` links.
 - Links to related entities should be included where appropriate.